dsloyer/ez-kubeadm/README.md

 options:
   -s specifies either CentOS or Ubuntu nodes
-  -o specifies the destination directory, where kubeconfig files are being collected -m specifies how many GB memory for each VM
+  -o specifies the destination directory, where kubeconfig files are being collected -m specifies memory for each VM (MB)
   -c specifies how many vCPUs for each VM
   -i specifies master IP address
   -n specifies network, one of calico, canal, flannel, romana, weave